openmainframeproject/feilong/doc/source/setuphttpd.rst

 * Create admin-token file

-  Administrators can use gen-token tool to create admin-token file.
+  Administrators can use zvmsdk-gentoken tool to create admin-token file.

   Fox example, initialize one token file:

   .. code-block:: text

-     # /usr/bin/gen-token
+     # /usr/bin/zvmsdk-gentoken

-  Gen-token use **/etc/zvmsdk/token.dat** as default path of token file.
+  zvmsdk-gentoken use **/etc/zvmsdk/token.dat** as default path of token file.
 You can also specify your own token file path:

   .. code-block:: text

-     # /usr/bin/gen-token /new/path/of/token/file
+     # /usr/bin/zvmsdk-gentoken /new/path/of/token/file

   The commands above will initialize one token file and write a random admin-token into it.